 This is the largest museum of European art in Moscow and it is located just opposite the above-mentioned Cathedral of Christ the Savior, so it is convenient to visit these two places in a same day.

-Contrary to the somehow misleading name of the museum, it has nothing to do with the famous Russian poet Alexander Pushkin.
+Somehow the name of the museum is misleading.
+It has nothing to do with the famous Russian poet Alexander Pushkin.
 It is not a museum of Alexander Pushkin.

-The museum possesses around 700,000 paintings (including the earliest examples of byzantine art: icons and mosaics), sculptures (more than 600 pieces of European sculptures), archeological items (ancient artifacts from Cyprus, Ancient Greece, Italy and Egypt) applied works and photographs.
+The museum possesses around 700,000 paintings.
+Including the earliest examples of byzantine art: icons and mosaics.
+Also sculptures (more than 600 pieces of European sculptures).
+Moreover archeological items (ancient artifacts from Cyprus, Ancient Greece, Italy and Egypt) applied works and photographs.

 Besides permanent expositions, museum also holds temporary exhibitions bringing the world’s famous collections of art.

 Our experience confirms that the museum is worth of a visit with lot to see and discover.
-However, we have to say that, besides original pieces, museum holds numerous replicas of famous paintings and sculptures that can be found in other European museums such as the Louvre or El Prado.
+However, we have to say that, besides original pieces, museum holds numerous replicas of famous paintings and sculptures.
+The originals are in other European museums such as the Louvre or El Prado.

 For more information and online tickets visit official Pushkin Museum Website

 Cost→ 400 RUB for the main building.
 600 RUB main building + 19th and 20th century European and American Art Gallery.